zerone0x/reddit-telegram-bot/README.md

 ```
 The bot will start fetching hot posts from random subreddits and sending them to the specified Telegram chat every 15 minutes.

+## Use with Github Actions

+- write env variables to github secrets

 ## License

 [MIT License](https://opensource.org/licenses/MIT)